librz/all-about-typescript/narrowing.md

-One of the most satisfying features of Typescript is narrowing.
+One of the most popular features of Typescript is narrowing.
 Here are a few examples:

 ```ts
 // equality narrowing